History of Sports in Minneapolis

 Minnesota has also been the home of a trio of American Basketball Association teams over the years - the Minnesota Muskies (1967-68), Minnesota Pipers (1968-69) and Minnesota Ripknees (2006-08).

 The Minnesota Vikings are a National Football League (NFL) team founded as an expansion team in 1961.
-The Vikings played their home games at Metropolitan Stadium from 1961–1981, the Metrodome from 1982–2013 and TCF Bank Stadium on the campus of the University of Minnesota from 2014-2015, before moving to U.S. Bank Stadium in downtown Minneapolis in 2016.
+The Vikings played their home games at Metropolitan Stadium from 1961–1981, the Metrodome from 1982–2013 and TCF Bank Stadium (now called Huntington Bank Stadium) on the campus of the University of Minnesota from 2014-2015, before moving to U.S. Bank Stadium in downtown Minneapolis in 2016.
 The Vikings have won one NFL Championship in 1969, a year before the AFL-NFL Merger.
 The Vikings were the first team to appear in four Super Bowls.
 Their last appearance was Super Bowl XI against the Oakland Raiders (who were coached by Austin native John Madden) in 1977.
 Notable former players include Cris Carter, Chris Doleman, Carl Eller, Brett Favre, Chuck Foreman, Steve Hutchinson, Paul Krause, Jim Marshall, Randall McDaniel, Warren Moon, Randy Moss, Alan Page, Adrian Peterson, John Randle, Scott Studwell, Fran Tarkenton, Mick Tingelhoff, Ron Yary and Gary Zimmerman.

 Before the Vikings, Minnesota also hosted the Minneapolis Marines/Red Jackets and the Duluth Kelleys/Eskimos.
 Three players who played for Duluth are in the Pro Football Hall of Fame.
 The Duluth teams played at Athletic Park, while the Minneapolis teams played at Nicollet Park.
 Minnesota has played host to several arena/indoor football teams.
 The Minnesota Fighting Pike played at the Target Center in the Arena Football League in 1996, while the Duluth-Superior Lumberjacks (1999-2000), Minnesota Purple Rage(2000) and Bemidji Axemen (2014-2015) played in the Indoor Football League.